 - Breakfast: Drink a Betty Lou’s protein shake and eat a half cup of fresh fruit or mix the fruit in with your shake.

-- Mid-Morning Snack: Enjoy a Betty Lou’s organic nutrition bar along with a full cup of water.
+- Mid-Morning Snack: Enjoy a Stabilyze nutrition bar along with a full cup of water.

 - Lunch: Eat a turkey or tempeh sandwich on whole grain bread, with reduced-fat mayo, lettuce, tomato, and a white low-fat cheese, like Swiss or a sliced vegan variety.
 You can also eat a single serving of baked potato chips or low-salt pretzels.

-- Mid-Afternoon Snack: Enjoy some Betty Lou’s Nut Butter Balls and a quarter cup of low-fat plain yogurt (look for dairy-free varieties) or cottage cheese.
+- Mid-Afternoon Snack: Enjoy some Betty Lou’s Nuts about Energy Balls and a quarter cup of low-fat plain yogurt (look for dairy-free varieties) or cottage cheese.

 - Dinner: Enjoy a single serving of lean meat or beans, some freshly steamed vegetables, and a quarter cup of brown rice.

-- Evening Snack: Eat a single pack of your favorite Betty Lou’s All Natural Alpsnack and drink a full cup of water.
+- Evening Snack: Eat your favorite Betty Lou’s organic Just Great Stuff nutrition bar and drink a full cup of water.

 The secondary objective of creating daily diet and meal plans is to ensure you are eating something every two to three hours.
 Additionally, your evening snack should be eaten at least three hours or more before you go to bed.